 Name Phone Number MSC #

 COOP Contact

 Email address

 Department

 Location

 Please indicate below th ne principle nature of your depar rtment's operations (che ck all that apply):

 ☐ Instruction ☐ Student life sup · on an area and y

 ☐ Laboratory research ☐ Research suppo •

 ☐ Other research ☐ Facilities suppo

 ☐ Administration ☐ Other (describe

-D: D: Emergency Communication Systems All NMSU employees are responsible for keeping informed of emergencies by monitoring news media reports, NMSU's web home page, by calling the NMSU Emergency Hotline (575-646-1000 email and phone alert messages.
-To rapidly communicate with your employees in an emergence we encourage all departments to prepare and maintain a call tree. ne (575-646-1000),
+D: D: Emergency Communication Systems All NMSU employees are responsible for keeping informed of emergencies by monitoring news media reports, NMSU's web home page, by calling the NMSU Emergency Hotline (575-646-1000) email and phone alert messages.
+To rapidly communicate with your employees in an emergency we encourage all departments to prepare and maintain a call tree.

 Note below the system(s) you will use to contact your employees in an emergency.
-Departs should identify multiple communication systems that can be used for backup, after hours, we not on campus, or for other contingencies. •
+Department should identify multiple communication systems that can be used for backup, after hours, when not on campus, or for other contingencies.

 ☐ Phone ☐ Email ☐ Text messa iging

 ☐ Call tree Departmental web site 🖵 Pager

 ☐ Instant messaging ☐ Other (describe)

-E: Emergency Access to Information and Systems If access to your department's information and systems is essential in an emergency, describe your emergency access plan below.
-This may include remote access (or authorization to allow remote access), contacting IT support, Canvas, off-site data backup, backup files on flash drives hard copies, Smart phone or use of alternate email systems (e.g., Yahoo, Gmail). ation to allow on flash drives,
+E: If access to your departry your emergency access premote access), contaction hard copies, Smart phone nformation and Systems ment's information and systems plan below.
+This may include rei ing IT support, Canvas, off-site d ne or use of alternate email syste mote access (or authoriz lata backup, backup files ems (e.g., Yahoo, Gmail). ation to allow on flash drives,

 Describe how your department will respond to the destruction of critical data.
-List essential functions that will need to have remote access to systems and individual's authorized to perform temporary but critical "work from home."
-Identify what critical data and records are backed up whether the backup is stored on-site or off-site.
-Simulate a failure scenario that tests the ability recover "lost" critical data. orized to perform are backed up,
+List essential functions that will need to have remote access to systems and individual's authorized to perfetemporary but critical "work from home."
+Identify what critical data and records are backed unwhether the backup is stored on-site or off-site.
+Simulate a failure scenario that tests the ability recover "lost" critical data.